oasysgames/l1-deploy-server/README.md

 yarn start
 ```

+## Front End Navigation
+- / - This route leads to the screen for deploying contracts.
+- /address - Navigate to this screen to obtain the deployment address.

 ## API Endpoints
 - GET /health: Returns a greeting message and instructs to use the /deploy endpoint.
 - POST /deploy: Accepts an array of contract deployment requests.
 Returns addresses of deployed contracts or an error message.
+- GET /outputs: Returns all the deployments output file names.